What to do in and before Meditation?

 3. You’ve done an excellent exercise, you are partially cooled down.

 4. It can also be midnight or just before dawn.

-- Believe me, if you are doing it in the morning, there’s no place like open air.
-Not your bed, not any other air conditioned, suitable room.
+- Believe me, if you are doing it in the morning, there’s no place like the open air.
+Not your bed, not any other air-conditioned, suitable room.
 Maybe it’s your roof.
 It better be your rooftop garden.
 Or your yard.
 I don’t know whether the nearby park would be great for you or not.
 Try to get these things around- green leaves, water, air and the sky above.

-- There should not be any disturbing sound around you.
+- There should not be any annoying sound around you.
 Not at least while you are learning or deepening your levels of meditation.
 I regularly use a soft pillow over my eyes and ears to eradicate extra light or sound.